-Bleeding gums are a signal from your body to let you know that something is wrong.
+Excessive gum bleeding is a signal from your body to let you know that something is wrong.
 Gums in an unhealthy mouth will typically bleed when brushed along the margin of the gums or during flossing.
-In some cases gums will also bleed when you’re smiling or doing nothing at all Bleeding gums are a symptom of an underlying condition that needs to be addressed.
+In some cases, gums will also bleed when you’re smiling or doing nothing at all Bleeding gums are a symptom of an underlying condition that needs to be addressed.
 Whether it’s gum disease or diabetes, bleeding gums need to be assessed and cared for to prevent further complications.

 Prescription Medication/Aspirin - Certain medications cause a thinning of the blood, causing people to bleed easier.

 Systemic Conditions Or Diseases - Diseases like leukemia or other conditions may be associated with bleeding gums.
 If you are experiencing other symptoms throughout your body it is likely the bleeding may be associated with those.
 For instance, people with uncontrolled diabetes also often suffer from uncontrolled gum disease.